 Graduate students, new professors, practitioners, and seasoned professors mingle at Social Work Day.
 The networking possibilities are endless.
 If you want to discuss ideas and topics, feel free to contact Jane Gilgun at firstname.lastname@example.org.
 Jane is the convener of the conference and is a professor, School of Social Work, University of Minnesota, Twin Cities, USA.
 If you have additional ideas about sessions, initiatives, publicity, fund-raising, or any other relevant topics, please contact Jane.
 She will let you know if others have similar interests and will connect you to other researchers with similar interests.

 Of special note are the cheap rates of staying in University housing—$40 or less per day.
 The restaurant food is international and also delicious and cheap, with lots of free food at least four times at receptions and barbeques.

 To get a sense of what Social Work Day is like, take a look at the video of Social Work Day 2016.
-You can link to it at https://www.youtube.com/watch?v=FWqtSp6CAGo&t=37s.
+This is the link https://www.youtube.com/watch?v=FWqtSp6CAGo&t=37s.

 We have several other videos on YouTube, such as the celebration of Roy Ruckdeschel and Ian Shaw as they stepped down as co-editors of Qualitative Social Work and the welcoming of Karen Staller as the new editor.
 Other videos are on intervention research, reflexivity and qualitative social work research, and the effects of funding on a homeless shelter in Ann Arbor, Michigan.

-Please feel free to contact Jane Gilgun at email@example.com for further information and to share ideas for the 7th annual Social Work Day, an international event.
+Once again, please feel free to contact Jane Gilgun at email@example.com for further information and to share ideas for the 8th annual Social Work Day, an international event.